broisnischal/auth/README.md

 # Authentication

-This is the authentication module for the project.

-Project includes :

 Refresh access token rotation, concept, session management, JWT token generation, token validation, token blacklisting, token versioining, etc.

 This module will be used by other modules to authenticate users.